android/platform-samples/samples/user-interface/predictiveback/README.md

 ```
 ## setCustomAnimations

-Use setEnterTransition, setExitTransition, setReenterTransition, setReturnTransition,
+Use `setEnterTransition`, `setExitTransition`, `setReenterTransition`, `setReturnTransition`,
-setSharedElementEnterTransition, setSharedElementReturnTransition instead of setCustomAnimations
+`setSharedElementEnterTransition`, `setSharedElementReturnTransition` instead of `setCustomAnimations`
 where possible.

-However, if you are using setCustomAnimations, here's a code sample showing
+However, if you are using `setCustomAnimations`, here's a code sample showing
 predictive back working with animators and fragment manager.

 ```kotlin